 Did Connecticut accept the Medicaid Expansion?

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 After the Affordable Care Act Medicaid expansion, also known as the ACA Medicaid expansion or the Obamacare Medicaid expansion, was announced in the early 2010s.
 Many were left asking, “What is the expansion of Medicaid and how does it affect my state?”
 The ACA Medicaid expansion was offered to all 50 states and Washington, D.C. in an effort to help more low-income Americans have access to affordable health insurance.
 The expansion of Medicaid is optional, leaving the decision to be part of the expansion to state lawmakers.
 The Obamacare Medicaid expansion details will affect health care in a few ways, with its largest impact on eligibility requirements.
 The Affordable Care Act Medicaid eligibility criteria looks at income alone as the determining factor for program enrollment.
 This means that in most states, those who earn up to 133 percent of the federal poverty level will be able to receive Medicaid benefits.
 Before the expansion, the program required applicants to also qualify based on age, disability, family composition and other criteria.
 If you are asking yourself “What is the Obamacare Medicaid expansion in Connecticut and will it affect me?” read the rest of the page below.

 ACA Medicaid Expansion in Connecticut